KiwiSaver First Home Withdrawal: All your Questions Answered

 You cannot use the KiwiSaver Withdrawal to purchase an investment property.
 You must intend to live in the property for at least six months.

-Can I use my KiwiSaver to buy land / a section?
+Can I use my KiwiSaver to buy land/a section?

-Yes, you can use your KiwiSaver to purchase a section / land without a house.
-There are no restrictions on when a house must be built.
-You can also use your KiwiSaver towards a house and land package.
+Yes, you can use your KiwiSaver to purchase land / a bare section, as long as you intend to build a house on it, which you intend to live in.
+There are no restrictions on when the house must be built.

 What can go wrong?